Climate and Sea

 Nord Stream 2 and regional geopolitics in the Baltic Sea region

-The research project examines the geopolitical impact of Nord Stream 2 on the energy policy of the Baltic Sea region before and after the Russian invasion in 2022, analyses how different concepts of energy security influence regional politics, and assesses the consequences of Russian Language's geopolitical isolation on future energy cooperation.
+The research project examines the geopolitical impact of Nord Stream 2 on the energy policy of the Baltic Sea region before and after the Russian invasion in 2022, analyses how different concepts of energy security influence regional politics, and assesses the consequences of Russia’s geopolitical isolation on future energy cooperation.

 Legal framework of climate change technologies